rubygems/rubygems/bundler/doc/POLICIES.md

 ### Maintainer team guidelines

 Always create pull requests rather than pushing directly to the primary branch.
 Try to get code review and merge approval from someone other than yourself whenever possible.
-Always merge using `@bundlerbot` to guarantee the primary branch stays green.

 Contributors who have contributed regularly for more than six months (or implemented a completely new feature for a minor release) are eligible to join the maintainer team.
 Unless vetoed by an existing maintainer, these contributors will be asked to join the maintainer team.
 If they accept, new maintainers will be given permissions to view maintainer playbooks, accept pull requests, and release new versions.